joshwashywash/joshwashywash.github.io/src/content/blog/typescript-tail-recursion.md

 };
 ```

-This version of `sum` is not tail recursive and you can see that by looking at
-the call stack when calling the function.
+You can see by looking at the call stack when calling the function, this version of `sum` is not tail recursive.

 ```typescript
 sum([3, 4, 5], 0);